Siem Reap & Angkor Wat Travel Planning & Itineraries

 The largest religious monument on Earth.
 Angkor Wat is the headliner but the surrounding temple complex (Bayon, Ta Prohm, Banteay Srei) is the trip — three days of sunrise temple visits will still leave you wishing for more.
 Siem Reap town has come along — boutique hotels, a serious restaurant scene led by Chef Pol, and Cambodian hospitality among the warmest in the world.
 Three nights minimum, four ideal.

-Our AI planner helps you pace your Siem Reap & Angkor Wat days, pick the right neighbourhoods, and build a route that makes sense.
+Free advisor planning includes Fora Reserve hotel perks at no extra cost — or use our AI planner to pace your Siem Reap & Angkor Wat days, pick the right neighbourhoods, and build a route that makes sense.

 Planning Your Siem Reap & Angkor Wat Trip